 The First World War saw the creation of the School’s Guild of Good Will with a collecting box put in each form room and weekly voluntary contributions invited.
 The school also gave up all school and sports prizes and the money saved was added to the fund.
 Donations were made to the Serbian Relief Fund, the Friends’ War Victims’ Relief Society and to Belgian and English hospitals.

 During the Second World War the Camden School was evacuated to various locations including Uppingham and Lincolnshire.
 The intention was that the school would move into the building at Sandall Road vacated by NLCS who had moved to Edgware but an air raid in January 1941 extensively destroyed the school site.
 The school site lay in ruins for many years afterwards until eventually the bold decision was taken to try to raise the money to rebuild.
 The Building Fund, supported by students and parents, raised £5,000, which would be an impressive £130,000 in today's money.
 The architects Stillman & Eastwick-Field Partnership created a Brutalist design that linked the Victorian and Edwardian sections of the school.
 On the 18 October 1956, the school celebrated the opening of the new school at Sandall Road in the presence of HRH The Duchess of Gloucester (Alice).
-The famous sculptor Sir Jacob Epstein also created a bronze head (pictured below) to celebrate the occasion.
+The famous sculptor Sir Jacob Epstein also created a terra cotta sculpture of Jane Wilson, a first year student in 1956 (pictured below) to celebrate the occasion.

 In the 1960s, a small factory adjacent to the school became available and plans went ahead for the addition of an additional science wing.